fratellou/Unit_Testing_Frameworks/README.md

 The `Command` class is an abstract base class representing a calculator command.
 It declares a purely virtual function `execute()`, which the derived classes must implement.
 The destructor is declared virtual in order to properly release resources.

-The `PushCommand' class represents a command to add a value to the operand stack.
+The `PushCommand` class represents a command to add a value to the operand stack.
 Takes a value as a parameter and implements the `execute()` function to add a value to the operand stack.

 The `PopCommand` class represents a command to extract a value from the operand stack.
 Implements the `execute()` function to check for the presence of elements in the stack and extract the top value.